agentwo/agentwo/README.md

 I am Agent Wo cyber security expert.
 I have very advanced knowledge about linux.
-I know bash python languages at an advanced level.
+I know bash and python languages at an advanced level.
 For contact agentwo@protonmail.com